soybeanjs/elegant-router/README.en_US.md

 }
 ```

-### New Version Improvements
+### Key Improvements in the New Version

-1. **Simpler route model**: Flat route data model, easier to understand and maintain
+The new ElegantRouter brings multiple improvements:

+1. **Simpler Data Model** - Single-level route structure is more intuitive, reducing understanding and maintenance costs
-2. **More flexible file structure**: No strict directory structure limitations
+2. **More Flexible File Organization** - Removed strict directory limitations, increasing freedom in project organization
-3. **Better type support**: More comprehensive type definitions for type-safe navigation
-4. **Layout-based grouping**: Routes grouped by layout for better management
-5. **Route mapping utilities**: shared.ts provides route name and path mapping
+3. **Enhanced Type System** - Comprehensive type definitions and utility functions provide a better development experience
+4. **Intelligent Layout Management** - Automatic grouping by layout makes managing pages with the same layout more sensible
+5. **Convenient Route Tools** - Utility functions provided in shared.ts simplify route navigation operations
-6. **Intuitive component naming**: Generated import names match file paths
+6. **Consistent Naming Rules** - Component import names are more intuitive and consistent with file paths
-7. **Higher extensibility**: Separated layout and component configuration
+7. **Improved Extensibility** - Separated layout and component configuration lays the foundation for future feature expansion

-### Usage Recommendations
+### Version Selection Recommendations

+Based on your project situation, consider the following recommendations when choosing a version:

-1. For projects using the old version with many pages based on its structure, continue using it or prepare thoroughly for migration
+1. **Existing Projects** - If your project already uses the old plugin and has many pages created based on its rules, consider continuing to use the old version or carefully planning migration
-2. For new projects, use the new version for more flexible file structure and better type support
+2. **New Projects** - Recommended to adopt the new version directly for more flexible file structure and stronger type support
-3. For complex menu requirements, develop custom menu generation logic
+3. **Special Requirements** - If your project has complex menu needs, use the new plugin to handle routes and develop independent menu generation logic

 ## Best Practices

+To fully leverage the advantages of ElegantRouter, the following development practices are recommended:

+### File Organization

-1. Maintain reasonable file naming and directory structure for code maintenance
+- Maintain reasonable naming conventions and directory structures; while there are no strict limitations, good organization helps improve maintainability
+- Organize file directories by business or functional modules to make route paths more meaningful
+- For better readability, it's recommended to use `index.vue` or files with clear meaning for page components

+### Route Parameter Handling

-2. Use parameter routes appropriately: required parameters `[param]` or optional parameters `[[param]]`
+- Choose parameter types appropriately: required parameters use `[param]`, optional parameters use `[[param]]`
+- Parameter names should be descriptive, avoiding overly simple or ambiguous names
+- Complex parameter combinations can use multi-parameter syntax like `detail_[id]_[userId]` to improve readability

+### Layout Management

+- Create clear layout hierarchy structures, avoiding overly complex nesting
+- Configure the `layouts` option appropriately to ensure each page has a suitable layout
-3. Configure layout components and use the layout parameter to control page layout
+- Use the `layout` property to control page layouts; pages with the same layout will be automatically grouped

+### Performance Optimization

+- Configure component lazy loading as needed, especially for large page components
+- Large applications can split routes by functional modules to improve initial loading speed
+- Use the `dynamicImport` configuration appropriately to control component import methods

+### Utility Function Usage

-4. Use shared.ts utility functions for type-safe navigation
+- Make full use of utility functions provided in shared.ts for type-safe route navigation
-5. Use lazy loading appropriately to improve application performance
+- Use automatically generated types to enhance development experience and code quality
+- Combine IDE type hints to reduce errors in route operations

+By following these best practices, you can fully utilize ElegantRouter's powerful features to create efficient, maintainable routing systems.